beyondtesting-dev/beyondtesting.dev/docs/contract-responsibility-flow.md

 hide_table_of_contents: false
 ---

-# Who’s Responsible?
+# Who's Responsible?

-Design by Contract doesn’t just catch bugs — it tells you **who is responsible** when something breaks.
+Design by Contract doesn't just catch bugs — it tells you **who is responsible** when something breaks.

 Contracts make it clear:

 - **Preconditions** must be satisfied by the **caller**
 - **Postconditions** and **invariants** must be upheld by the **callee**

-If a contract fails, the blame isn’t vague — it’s built into the system.
+If a contract fails, the blame isn't vague — it's built into the system.

 ---